Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Introduction

-Even though CDP \cite{deb2001multi} and CF \cite{zhang2008multiobjective} offer the above-mentioned advantages.
-They have some limitations: \begin{itemize} \item The number of decision variables in the constraint functions can not be extended. \item The difficulty level of each type is not adjustable. \item No constraint functions with low ratios of feasible regions in the entire search space are suggested. \item The number of objectives is not scalable. \end{itemize}
+Even though CTP \citep{deb2001multi} and CF \citep{zhang2008multiobjective} offer the above-mentioned advantages, they have some limitations: \begin{itemize} \item The difficulty level of each type is not adjustable. \item No constraint functions with low ratios of feasible regions in the entire search space are suggested. \item The number of objectives is not scalable. \end{itemize}

-Some other used two-objective test problems, include BNH \cite{binh1997mobes}, TNK \cite{tanaka1995ga}, SRN \cite{srinvas1994multi} and OSY \cite{osyczka1995new} problems, which are not scalable to the number of objectives, and difficult to identify types of difficulties.
+Other sometimes used two-objective test problems include BNH \citep{binh1997mobes}, TNK \citep{tanaka1995ga}, SRN \citep{srinvas1994multi} and OSY \citep{osyczka1995new} problems, which are not scalable in the number of objectives, and in which it is harder to identify their types of difficulties.

 In this paper, we propose a general framework to construct difficulty adjustable and objective scalable CMOPs which can overcome the limitations of existing CMOPs.
 CMOPs constructed by this toolkit can be classified into three major types, which are feasibility-hard, convergence-hard and diversity-hard CMOPs.
-Feasibility-hard CMOP is a type of problem that presents difficulty for CMOEAs to find feasible solutions in the search space.
-CMOPs with feasibility-hardness usually have small portions of feasible regions in the entire search space.
-In addition, CMOPs with convergence-hardness mainly suggest difficulty for CMOEAs to approach the PFs efficiently by setting many obstacles before the PFs, while CMOPs with diversity-hardness mainly provide difficulty for CMOEAs to distribute their solutions along the complete PFs.
-In our work, the three types of difficulty are embedded into the CMOPs through proper construction of constraint functions.
+A feasibility-hard CMOP is a type of problem that makes it difficult for CMOEAs to find feasible solutions in the search space.
+CMOPs with feasibility-hardness usually have small portions of the entire search space that are feasible regions.
+In contrast, CMOPs with convergence-hardness mainly make it difficult for CMOEAs to approach the $PFs$ efficiently, by setting many infeasibility obstacles before the $PFs$.
+CMOPs with diversity-hardness mainly make it difficult for CMOEAs to distribute their solutions along the complete $PFs$.
+In our work, any or all three types of difficulty may be embedded into CMOPs through proper construction of constraint functions.